Seesaw-7/stuff/README.md

 ### 322 Coin Change

 - Extremely famous.
 Use 1D dp when 1 optimal exists for 1 position (input length/value) `for i for c, dp[i+c] = min(dp[i+c], dp[i]+1)`

+### 300 Longest Increasing Subsequence

+- Extremely famous.
+My sol: if i is iterated, dp[i] denotes the length of LIS till i. if nums[i] is smaller than nums[j] for i < j, then dp[j] = max(dp[i]+1, dp[j])

+- Another dp intuition is to look backward, that if nums[i] > nums[j], for j < i, dp[i] = max(dp[j]+1, dp[i])

+- Replacement plus binary search.
+This is amazing! find solution [here](https://leetcode.com/problems/longest-increasing-subsequence/solutions/1326308/c-python-dp-binary-search-bit-segment-tree-solutions-picture-explain-o-nlogn/?envType=study-plan-v2&envId=top-interview-150)

+- Binary Indexed Tree(BIT/Fenwick Tree): O(log n) for looking up the first i sum of an array, O(log n) to update the original array.
+The index of a parent node is calculated by unset the last set bit of its index, ie. i - i&(-i). see [here](https://www.geeksforgeeks.org/binary-indexed-tree-or-fenwick-tree-2/)

 ## Edge case